shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 # Refill

 At level 15, you can replenish your spell points.
-As a bonus action, add spell points equal to your current health to your spell points.
+As a bonus action, regain spell points equal to your current health.
 Once you use this feature, you can’t do so again until you finish a short or long rest.

 # Bending Styles